Prayut Chan-o-cha: Queen's Guards (1986–2010)

 After graduating from the Chulachomklao Royal Military Academy, Prayut started his career as a Major.
 He was a royal guard under Prime Minister Prem Tinsulanonda in 1987.
 Three years later, Prayut served in the 21st Infantry Regiment, which is granted Royal Guard status as the Queen's Guards (ทหารเสือราชินี, lit.
 'Queen's Musketeer').
 In 2001, he served as a deputy commanding general in the 2nd Infantry Division, becoming its commanding general one year later.
 In 2005, he became a deputy commanding general of the 1st Army, which included the 2nd Infantry Division.
 He was seen as one of the leaders of the alliance behind the 2006 Thai coup d'état.

-Like his direct predecessor, Anupong Paochinda, and former defence minister Prawit Wongsuwan, Prayut is a member of the army's "eastern tigers" faction.
+Like his direct predecessor, Anupong Paochinda, and former defence minister Prawit Wongsuwon, Prayut is a member of the army's "eastern tigers" faction.
 Most of them, like Prayut, began their military careers in the 2nd Infantry Division, headquartered in eastern Thailand, particularly in the 21st Infantry Regiment (Queen's Guards).

 After the 2006 coup, Prayut was appointed to the National Legislative Assembly.
 In this capacity, he joined the Committee on Environment and Natural Resources.
 Prayut sits on the executive boards of a number of companies including a state electricity utility company, the Metropolitan Electricity Authority (MEA).
 From 2007 to 2010 he was independent director at Thai Oil Public Co, Ltd. Since 7 October 2010 he has been a director of Thai Military Bank and chairman of the Army United Football Club.
 Prayut attended management course in the National Defence College of Thailand (NDC) Class 20, in 2007.
 He was the chief of staff of the Royal Thai Army from 2008 to 2009, and in 2009 he was appointed honorary adjutant to the king.